TABLE OF CONTENTS

 • Recommendation: Support CAQ in securing academic partnerships and funding to undertake Queensland-focused research that investigates and quantifies the health outcomes of croquet participation among seniors.

 • Rationale: This directly addresses the knowledge gap identified earlier.
-Robust local research would strengthen advocacy and program development, just as international studies on golf [21] or mahjong [26] have provided strong evidence for those activities.
+Solid local research would strengthen advocacy and program development, just as international studies on golf [21] or mahjong [26] have provided strong evidence for those activities.

-1. Fostering Partnerships:
+1. Building Partnerships:

 • Recommendation: Work with CAQ to facilitate and co-fund partnerships between its member clubs, LGAs, seniors' advocacy organisations, retirement villages, primary health networks, allied health professionals, and digital inclusion organisations (such as local libraries or Be Connected network partners).

 • Rationale: This builds on successful collaborative models [6, 39] and aligns with government programs that already emphasise such partnerships [50].
-Furthermore, such partnerships would enable clubs to act as trusted community hubs for addressing the digital divide, offering seniors a comfortable and familiar setting to build technology skills and confidence, thereby enhancing their social connection and access to essential online services.
+Such partnerships would enable clubs to act as trusted community hubs for addressing the digital divide, offering seniors a comfortable and familiar setting to build technology skills and confidence, thereby enhancing their social connection and access to essential online services.

-V. Conclusion: Investing in a Healthier, More Engaged Future for Australian Seniors
+VI.
+Conclusion: Investing in a Healthier, More Engaged Future for Australian Seniors

 notion image